codingriyality/codingriyality/README.md

 ## Hi there 👋

-🌱 I’m an aspiring data scientist :bar_chart: with a background in Bioengineering :dna:
+🌱 I’m an aspiring Data Scientist :bar_chart: with a background in Bioengineering :dna:

 :space_invader: This github contains copy of my work + new projects I am working on